 MOD ACP/64A1/15

-RESOLUTION 135 (Rev. Busan, 2014)
+RESOLUTION 135 (Rev. dubai, 2018)

 ITU's role in the development of telecommunications/information and communication technologies, in providing technical assistance and advice to developing countries1 and in implementing relevant national, regional and interregional projects

-The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),
+The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),

 recalling

-a) Resolution 135 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;
+a) Resolution 135 (Rev. Busan, 2014) of the Plenipotentiary Conference;

 b) Resolution 34 (Rev. Busan, 2014) of this conference, on assistance and support to countries in special need for rebuilding their telecommunication sector;

-c) relevant resolutions of the World Telecommunication Development Conference (WTDC) – especially Resolution 17 (Rev. Dubai, 2014); the Dubai Action Plan on implementation of initiatives at the national, regional, interregional and global levels approved by the six2 regions; Resolution 32 (Rev. Hyderabad, 2010), on international and regional cooperation on regional initiatives; and Resolution 34 (Rev. Dubai, 2014), on the role of telecommunications/information and communication technology (ICT) in disaster preparedness, early warning, rescue, mitigation, relief and response – as well as the provisions of the outputs adopted by WTDC-14 and their linkage with those resolutions,
+c) relevant resolutions of the World Telecommunication Development Conference (WTDC) – especially Resolution 17 (Rev. Buenos Aires, 2017); the Buenos Aires Action Plan on implementation of initiatives at the national, regional, interregional and global levels approved by the six2 regions; Resolution 32 (Rev. Hyderabad, 2010), on international and regional cooperation on regional initiatives; and Resolution 34 (Rev. Buenos Aires, 2017), on the role of telecommunications/information and communication technology (ICT) in disaster preparedness, early warning, rescue, mitigation, relief and response – as well as the provisions of the outputs adopted by WTDC-17 and their linkage with those resolutions;

+d) UNGA Resolution 70/1, on transforming our world: the 2030 Agenda for Sustainable Development,

+recognizing

+that harnessing the potential of telecommunication/ICTs can benefit the socio-economic status of a developing country and help achieve the 17 Sustainable Development Goals (SDGs) adopted in Resolution 70/1 of the UNGA and contribute towards the development of the digital economy,

 considering

 a) the development goals which require that telecommunications/ICTs be accessible to humanity as a whole, especially the peoples of developing countries;